philcali/simple-engine/README.md

 The `Int` type does not come over one for one, unfortunately.
 Should you absolutely need Integers, then you can make use of the `IntegerConversion` mixin for `Property[Int]`.

-I would look something like:
+It would look something like:

 ```
 val age = new Property[Int]("age") with IntegerConversion // now it'll work!